 Sika entities regularly engage with their relevant stakeholders on local and national level, though not in a formalized manner.
-The first steps to develop and test respective guidelines in pilot projects were planned for 2014, but due to constraints related to the local sustainability strategy implementation they have not yet been formally addressed.
-In the framework of the ISO 14001:2015 review a guidance for stakeholder engagement within the local company will be developed in 2015.
-As part of the sustainability strategy development process in 2013 Sika specifically engaged with selected principal internal and external stakeholder groups.
-The following groups were approached with different methods, to provide input into defining the report content.
+The first steps to develop and test respective guidelines in pilot projects were planned for 2014/2015.
+Combined with the framework of the reviewed ISO 14001:2015, a guidance document for stakeholder engagement within the local company was developed in 2015.
+The framework will be gradually implemented in the renewal of the local ISO certificates over the next few years.

+As part of the sustainability strategy development process in 2013 and materiality analysis review in 2015, Sika specifically engaged with selected principal internal and external stakeholder groups.
+The following groups were approached in the reporting year via online survey, to provide input into defining the report content: employees, customers, academia, financial analysts, Sika Management, suppliers and sponsoring partners.
 The results were integrated in the materiality analysis.